joshinha/python/README.md

 print('\n"If the almighty says I have more cats than dogs, then so be It!"')

-#Como pode-se notar, é possível questionar se uma conta matemática possui valor maior do que outra usando os sinais '<' e '>', bem como é possível questionar uma conta com sinais de igual, conforme exemplo abaixo.
+#Como pode-se notar, é possível questionar se uma conta matemática possui valor maior do que outra usando os sinais '<' e '>', bem como é possível questionar se um valor é igual ou superior ao outro, conforme exemplo abaixo.

 print('\n\n"Oh God...
 Oh God...
 My head aches...
 I cannot tell if the number of birds I own is higher or equal to the number of cats!
 Can you please help me with the answer for this stressful question???"') print('\nFor then, once again, the omnipotent answered...')